In this article, you will learn about the following:

 - Long put options give you the right (but not the obligation) to sell a stock at a strike price on or before the expiry date.
 They’re useful if you think a stock is going to decrease in price.

-Both long call options and long put options have several components in common:
+All options have several components in common:

 They can also both use the following terms to describe their state: